Britney Spears Spotted Leaving Courthouse Barefoot

 Sources tell TMZ, Britney was photographed leaving the hearing looking a bit disheveled, and without any shoes on.
 The hearing was closed to the public and media due to Spears’ medical history being discussed.
 However, some details about the family’s time in the courtroom have been revealed.

 During the hearing, the judge reportedly ordered an expert evaluation of the singer.
-It wasn’t confirmed what the expert would be evaluating, but in many conservatorship cases it usually involves a mental evaluation.
+It wasn’t confirmed what the expert would be evaluating, but in many conservatorship cases, it usually involves a mental evaluation.

 In Britney’s case, her father and conservator, Jamie Spears, as well as a court-appointed lawyer will set the details of the evaluation.